brown-ccv/honeycomb-docs/docs/folders.md

 The icons used for the installed applications are put here.

+### `env/`

+This folder contains different .env files with presets for common use cases.
+These files can be loaded with `dotenv`, which is explained in greater detail in the [Configuration](configuration.md) section.

 ### `public/`

 The `public` directory contains files that are used as assets in the built app.
 The `favicon.ico` is the small icon you can see in the browser tab (on Chrome) - it is set to Brown's logo in the project.
 The `index.html` contains the shell of your website - the name displayed on the tab can be changed here, otherwise it shouldn't need to be edited.
 The scripts included in the file are for `psiturk` as are the files in the `lib/` directory.